By Emy Louie. Edited by MM.

 - beginning in 1830, pushed Native Americans to relocate West of the Mississippi.

 Based on such policies, the exhibit compared the nuances of how the policy enforcement differed in different states.

 Fast forward to the 20th century, the exhibit show that the G.I.
-Bill steered whites to move to the suburbs while the real estate values increased, increasing their wealth.
-On the other hand, practices left out Hispanics, Chinese and African-Americans in taking advantage of the G.I.
+Bill steered whites to move to the suburbs where the real estate values increased, increasing their wealth.
+On the other hand, practices left out Hispanics, Chinese and African-Americans from taking advantage of the G.I.
 Bill.

 By understanding the past and present via the exhibit “Race: Are We So Different?”, we can make informed decisions to shape our future.